 Peel and cut the pumpkin into cubes and boil for 10-15 minute until they are tender soft.
 Smash them to create a puree.

-In a bowl add the pumpkin pureé, cinnamon, nutmeg, salt, vanilla, honey and mix well.
+In a bowl add the pumpkin pureé, pumpkin spice, salt, vanilla, honey and mix well.

 Add the coconut oil and the egg and mix.

 Stir in the flour and the baking powder making sure that there are no lumps while mixing.
 Toss the oatmeal and mix until you get a homogeneous batter.